 There is a reason your Internet marketing is not working, and it is not what you think it is.

-You Are Not Connecting With Your Customer
+You Are Not Connecting With Your Potential Client

 The actual channel that you choose to engage with your customer doesn’t matter if the message doesn’t resonate with them.
 You can send your marketing message via email, facebook, Internet ad, or messenger pigeon – if the message doesn’t resonate then it doesn’t matter.
 Small business owners spend so much time focusing on the newest and the fanciest techniques that they read about in a book, or heard their friend, that they do not stop to ask “does my customer care?”

 You Are Not Seeing Your Website’s Messaging Through the Eyes Of Your Client